cdisselkoen/Kaleidoscope-Hardware-Virtual/README.md

 Currently, the virtual hardware's key layout resembles the Model 01, in the sense that it uses the same `KEYMAP()` and `KEYMAP_STACKED()` macros that the Model 01 does, and expects sketches to specify their keymaps in that format.
-It also relies on the Model 01's key layout for command-line interaction, explained more thoroughly in the help message.
+It also relies on the Model 01's key layout for command specification, explained more thoroughly in the help message.
 Modifying or extending the virtual hardware to support other key layouts shouldn't be very hard, if you have a desire for that.
 Pull requests welcome.